Kadyrovecdsgn/ARTune-Project/README.md

 ## Description

 With **ARTune** you can virtually try on car accessories on your own car.
 The application allows you to:
-1. scan your car with **Immersal Mapper**.
+1. Scan your car with **Immersal Mapper**.
 2. Save the scan result on the Immersal server.
-3. Log into your account via ARTune and upload a 3D scan of your car via a separate window.
+3. Log into your account via ARTune and choose available 3D scan of your car.
-4. Go to the catalog, select the appropriate accessories or car parts and try them on in real time.
+4. Go to the catalog, select the fittableaccessories or car parts and try them on in real time.

 You can also use the app to:
-- Go to the **maker's store** and order the desired accessory or part.
+- Go to the **manufacturer's store** and order the desired accessory or part.
-- Share the result of the example with friends via social networks.
+- Share the result with friends via social networks.

 A detailed description of **how to use** the app is available within the app itself.